 The woman looked at the screen of her device.

 "I'm reading your suit's report.
 You have three fractured ribs and a fractured arm.
 And damn, your face looks like you've taken a severe beating.
 We'll get you what we can."What?
-These guys want to fix me now?
+Now they want to fix me?

 The place quickly filled with people walking around in vacuum suits.
 Odys couldn't hear what they were saying, but they were obviously talking a lot.
 All he could do was wait.